WanderingMind3/AI-Face-detector/README.md

 # AI-Fcae-detector
-i tried to make a face detector using open cv ande haarcascade
+I tried to make a face detector using open cv ande haarcascade